 The KGB Museum is a small museum that houses memorabilia from the Soviet secret police during the communist time.
 From spy cameras, secret weapons and interrogation equipment, the KGB Museum promises to be a very insightful activity for the history-lover.

-The Lennon Wall is a creative shrine in honor of the Beatles’ lead vocalist, John Lennon.
+The Lennon Wall is a creative shrine which honours the Beatles’ lead vocalist, John Lennon.
 The colourful wall in Prague is dedicated to the Beatles and all that they stood for.
 It’s covered in brightly coloured graffiti quoting lyrics and the like since the 1980s.

 If you are a Beatles fan wondering what to see in Prague in one day, then the Lennon Wall should not be missed.